sindhupullapantula/webdriverio/packages/wdio-browserstack-service/README.md

 WebdriverIO BrowserStack Service
 ==========

-> A WebdriverIO service for BrowserStack users, enabling testing on 3,000+ real browsers and devices with support for local testing and test analytics.
+> A WebdriverIO service that manages local tunnel and job metadata for BrowserStack users.

 ## Prerequisites